This list of frequently asked questions has been prepared by the School of Planning Undergraduate Office.

 What happens if I fall below the required average ?

-Should the student fail to meet the academic plan requirements at the end of the conditional term, she/he will receive a “failed” standing.
+Should the student fail to meet the academic plan requirements at the end of the conditional term, they will receive a “failed” standing.
 Normally, students in 2A or above receiving a “failed” standing are eligible to apply for re-admission after an absence of two consecutive academic terms.
 A co-op work term immediately following a required to withdraw standing is not counted toward the two-term absence.

 Students are allowed to have only one foundation term or failed standing on their transcript while in their ENV program.
 Students not achieving their program averages for a second time will be unable to continue in Planning or in the Faculty of Environment.